AMD K6

-The K6 microprocessor was launched by AMD in 1997.
+The K6 is a discontinued microprocessor launched by AMD in 1997.
 The main advantage of this particular microprocessor is that it was designed to fit into existing desktop designs for Pentium-branded CPUs.
 It was marketed as a product that could perform as well as its Intel Pentium II equivalent but at a significantly lower price.
 The K6 had a considerable impact on the PC market and presented Intel with serious competition.